mfcabrera/deeplearning-praktikum-ss2013/task02-nn/README.md

 <del>9-10% of error is reached due to a problem with the gradient that *I am still trying to solve*</del>
 <del>Early stopping is implemented but deactivated due the problem with the
 gradient. </del>
-I have two main erros - One using logistics output while calculating the gradient for square error (duh!).
-The regularization factor was also pretty, when decreased left the local minima.
-Christian helped a lot with this.
+I had two main errors (now solved) -
+1. One using logistics output while calculating the gradient for square error (duh!).
+The other one I don't remeber but Christian (@osdf) helped a lot with this.

 The "patience" is implemented is described as explained in the Deep learning turorial.

 It uses a full vector (un-rolled) implementation.
 This would allow to use anyother optimization method easily.
 However, only  mini-batch sgd with